 For decades, workers at high risk of asbestos exposure, directly or indirectly, were unaware of the health risks and were rarely supplied with respirators or other safety and protective gear to prevent asbestos injuries and illness.

 The most serious and deadly of these illnesses is mesothelioma.
-In many cases, employers knew about the risks, but failed to warn of the hazards.
-For that reason, ” failure to warn” has become a main point of asbestos lawsuits.
+In many cases, employers knew about the risks but failed to warn of the hazards.
+For that reason, ” failure to warn” has become the main point of asbestos lawsuits.

 In the past decade, more than 600,000 victims have filed asbestos lawsuits across the United States.
 The plaintiffs in these lawsuits have been diagnosed with and are suffering from mesothelioma or another asbestos-related disease.

 Since the 1800s, asbestos-containing products have been mined and commercially used.
-Products include clutch pads, car brake shoes and building materials such as floor and ceiling tiles, plastics, adhesives, paints and coating, as well as vermiculite-containing products.
+Products include baby powder, clutch pads, car brake shoes, and building materials such as floor and ceiling tiles, plastics, adhesives, paints and coating, as well as vermiculite-containing products.

 These diseases can also be caused by secondary exposure when fibers are transferred from a worker’s clothing to the home environment, exposing family members.